About Us / What We Do

 In 2018 Project RETURN added a new element to our programming—one that has been proven to reduce recidivism rates in other communities both in the U.S. and in Canada.
 Circles of Support are small groups that meet regularly to provide a stable, supportive network to men and women returning from incarceration.

 Members of each circle include formerly incarcerated people, a trained circle keeper, and community volunteers.
-Through a structured process, members grow with each other, learn from one another, and help the community heal from the trauma experienced through poverty and crime.
+Through a structured process, members grow with each other, learn from one another, and help the community heal from the trauma experienced through poverty and crime and the from the direct impact of incarceration.

 Alumni Support Group